misterfifths/sounds-of-mcguinness/README.md

 The noise code shares problems with many traffic laws: it's violated regularly, and only enforced if a police officer is in the right place at the right time.
 Traffic cameras can catch speeders and those who run red lights.
 Perhaps technology could help enforce noise limits as well; I lack the expertise to make a judgement about how complicated or effective that would be.

 In the meantime, periodic enforcement "pushes" might be helpful.
 If a small group of traffic police staked out a stretch of McGuinness and issued tickets for noise violations, it would at least raise awareness that there *are* limits and that someone is paying attention.
+An even easier target than the noise code itself is the use of compression brakes (aka "jake" or "engine" brakes).
+These are [illegal except in emergencies](http://library.amlegal.com/nxt/gateway.dll/New%20York/admin/title24environmentalprotectionandutiliti/chapter2noisecontrol?f=templates$fn=default.htm$3.0$vid=amlegal:newyork_ny$anc=JD_24-236), yet I counted at least 58 uses in my 6-day recording session.

 Certainly the NYPD has bigger fish to fry.
 But given the number of people in the city who live along highways, and the repercussions on [sleep, heart disease, stress, child development, and more](https://en.wikipedia.org/wiki/Health_effects_from_noise), the problem at least deserves some recognition.